mnkhee/user-docs-project/docs/tutorials/creating.md

 4. Create an HTML file by clicking on File > New File..., and name it index.html.
     <br> ![create-file](/images/creating/create-file.png)

-5. Create a Javascript file using File > New File; name it index.js (**NOTE:** it is recommended to name this file the same as your HTML file).
+5. Create a Javascript file using File > New File; name it index.js.

-    !!! note "Info"
+    !!! tip "Important"
         You can name the JavaScript file any valid filename, however it is recommended to name it with the same name as the HTML file you plan to link it to. <br>
-        For the remainder of this tutorial, we will be naming variables and files
+        **For the remainder of this tutorial, we will be referring to files and variables as named in this tutorial.
+Copying our code blocks may result in errors if you decide to name the files/variables on your own volition.**

 ## Creating and Storing Data

 1. Open the HTML file by double clicking it on the explorer menu.
 If the menu is not visible, click on View > Explorer.
     <br> ![explorer-menu](/images/creating/explorer-menu.png)

-    !!! tip "Important"
+    !!! info "Tip"
         From steps 2 to 6, you may choose to follow the steps or you may copy the code block at the end of step 6.

 2. In the code editor window, type '!', and hit enter.